Marysville, Washington

 Marysville is a city in Snohomish County, Washington, United States, part of the Seattle metropolitan area.
 The city is located 35 mi north of Seattle, adjacent to Everett on the north side of the Snohomish River delta.
 It is the second-largest city in Snohomish County after Everett, with a population of 70,714 at the time of the 2020 U.S. census.
 As of 2015, Marysville was also the fastest-growing city in Washington state, growing at an annual rate of 2.5 percent.

 Marysville was established in 1872 as a trading post by James P. Comeford, but was not populated by other settlers until 1883.
 After the town was platted in 1885, a period of growth brought new buildings and industries to Marysville.
 In 1891, Marysville was incorporated and welcomed the completed Great Northern Railway.
 Historically, the area has subsisted on lumber and agrarian products; the growth of strawberry fields in Marysville led to the city being nicknamed the "Strawberry City" in the 1920s.

 The city experienced its first wave of suburbanization in the 1970s and 1980s, resulting in the development of new housing and commercial areas.
-Between 1980 and 2000, the population of Marysville increased five-fold.
+Between 1980 and 2000, the population of Marysville increased fivefold.
 In the early 2000s, annexations of unincorporated areas to the north and east expanded the city to over 20 sqmi and brought the population over 60,000.

 Marysville is oriented north–south along Interstate 5, bordering the Tulalip Indian Reservation to the west, and State Route 9 to the east.
 Mount Pilchuck, whose 5300 ft peak can be seen from various points in the city, appears in the city's flag and seal.

 History

 Foundation and early history

 Marysville was established in 1872 by government-appointed Indian agent James P. Comeford, an Irish immigrant who had served in the Civil War, and his wife Maria as a trading post on the Tulalip Indian Reservation.
 The reservation, located to the west of modern-day Marysville, was established by the Point Elliot Treaty of 1855, signed by local Native American tribes and territorial governor Isaac Stevens at modern-day Mukilteo.
 The treaty's signing opened most of Snohomish County to American settlement and commercial activities, including logging, fishing and trapping.
+The modern name for Marysville in the indigenous Lushootseed language, spoken by the Coast Salish peoples, is sɬəp̓qs.